• Skip to primary navigation

 But onion soup itself has been around for many centuries.
 In fact, there are claims that ancient Romans were among the first to prepare it.

 Onion soup has become very popular throughout history because first, onions were plentiful.
-It was also very easy to grow.
-As such, onion soup was often perceived as food for the poor.
+They are not only easy to grow, but onions are easy to store.
+But because they were so plentiful, onion soup was often perceived as food for the poor.

 What goes well with French onion soup?